Planting wildflowers and natives will not only attract bees and butterflies, but also other pollinators and wildlife.

 Dandelion (usually abundant in local landscapes, so no need to actively include)

 Dead-nettle (red and white)

 Autumn/Winter wildflowers for pollinators

 Devils’ bit scabious

-Instead, try Yellow Rattle (a plant loved by bees) which parasitizes grasses, and adapt the mixture to the soil if possible.
+Please note, I DO NOT recommend using weed killers when you are planting a mini-meadow.
+If weed killers are recommended to you, find out about alternatives, such as planting Yellow Rattle (a plant loved by bees) which parasitizes grasses, and adapt the seed mixture to the soil if possible.

 Wildflowers and native plants are some of the best plants for bees, and ideally, every ‘bee garden’ should have at least a few wildflowers in the border, or if you have space, a patch of lawn can be converted into a wildflower zone.

 It's possible to find suppliers selling a range of mixes for a variety of soil and light conditions, as well as wildflower ranges for bees and butterflies.